 How to Save on Your US Expat Taxes

 Fortunately, there are a few ways you can lower or eliminate your US tax obligations.
 The first is the Foreign Earned Income Exclusion, which allows you to exclude a certain amount from your foreign earned income on your US expat taxes.

 The second is the Foreign Tax Credit, which allows you to offset the taxes you paid in your host country with your US expat taxes dollar for dollar.
 Like most US tax credits, the Foreign Tax Credit can shrink the US expat taxes you owe.
 One dollar of credit reduces US tax by one dollar.
 Your Foreign Tax Credit will be limited to only those Thai taxes that are allocated to your Thai earnings subject to US tax.
 That means that any Thai tax on the Thai earnings you exclude with the FEIE and the Foreign Housing Exclusion will not be included in the calculation of your Foreign Tax Credit.

 And third is the Foreign Housing Exclusion, which allows an additional exclusion from income on US expat taxes for certain amounts paid for household expenses that occur as a consequence of living abroad.

-If you have any questions about filing your US expat taxes, please contact us.
+If you have any questions about filing your US expat taxes or Thailand tax, please contact us.

 Want More Information on Taxes for Expats in Thailand?

-Our expert CPA’s and IRS Enrolled Agents can answer any specific questions you have about your tax situation as an expat in Thailand.
+Our expert CPA’s and IRS Enrolled Agents can answer any specific questions you have about your Thailand tax situation as an expat.
 When you file with us, our expat tax experts will investigate every possible tax credit and deduction to maximize your savings.
 Get started with your US expat tax return today!